Why has Gartner launched an analyst blogging network?

 We launched our first blogs in 2003 on issues such as the conflict in Iraq, the SARS outbreak and the power black out in the US.
 Since then, we have added more blogs on topics such as web innovation, media and themes at our events.
 Blogging has significantly grown in popularity since Gartner’s initial post 5 years ago, and we think the timing is right for Gartner analysts to evolve the means and style of their personal interaction with technology users and providers, business leaders, journalists and many others interested in the business of technology.

-Nearly 50 Gartner analysts have registered on the Gartner blog network.
+Over 200 Gartner analysts have registered on the Gartner blog network.

 What guidelines do Gartner analysts follow when they write a blog?

 1. All Gartner policies apply: Know and follow Gartner’s policies.

 2. Think before you post: Use sound judgment and think about reactions to your post before you post it.

 3. Respect your audience: Avoid negative personal comments or inflammatory subjects.

 4. Have productive conversations: For Gartner and its associates, the primary benefits of Web participation are for others to learn about Gartner and for Gartner to learn from others.

 5. Don’t “give away the farm”: Avoid posting the kind of information and advice for which clients pay Gartner.